-Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 9 (continued) ➤ The change attributable to changes in credit risk are presented in other comprehensive income (OCI) ➤ The remaining change is presented in profit or loss.
-If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
-Consequential amendments were also made to other standards as a result of AASB 9, introduced by AASB 2009-11 and superseded by AASB 2010-7 and 2010-10.
-AASB 10 Consolidated Financial Statements AASB 10 establishes a new control model that applies to all entities.
-It replaces parts of AASB 127 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and UIG-112 Consolidation - Special Purpose Entities.
+Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 10 Consolidated IFRS 10 establishes a new 31 These amendments will 31 AASB 10 AASB 2011-6 (applicable to annual reporting periods beginning on or after 1 July 2013) AASB 2011-7 Financial Statements Amendments to Australian Accounting Standards - Extending control model that applies to all entities.
+It replaces parts of IAS 27 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and SIC-12 Consolidation - Special Purpose Entities.
 The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority voting rights may give control.
-Consequential amendments were also made to other standards via AASB 2011-7.
-1 January 2013 These changes will be relevant to the Credit Union to the extent that they apply to the securitisation arrangements with the Portavia Trust.
-The Consolidated Entity has not elected for early adoption of this Standard.
-1 July 2013
+This is likely to lead to more entities being consolidated into the group.
+The new standard is available for early adoption for periods ending December 2013 have minimal impact on the Consolidated Entity as the Portavia Trust No.1 was deemed a controlled entity under the previous concept of 'control' and will continue to satisfy the new definition.
+31 December 2013 on or after 31 December 2011 and is applicable to annual reporting periods beginning on or after 1 January 2013.